nathants/mcptools/README.md

 ## Usage

 ```
-MCPTools is a command line interface for interacting with MCP servers.
+MCP is a command line interface for interacting with MCP servers.
 It allows you to discover and call tools, list resources, and interact with MCP-compatible services.

 Usage:
-  mcptools [command]
+  mcp [command]

 Available Commands:
   call           Call a tool, resource, or prompt on the MCP server